How to Tell If Your Dog Is a Pure, Full-Blooded Dachshund, Not a Chiweenie

 - Straight Tail

 - "My dachshunds are tiny!": Watch out for the oh so tiny dachshunds.
 Some are purebred, but many are mixed with the chihuahua to make for a smaller dachshund look.
 If you push for teeny, tiny dachshunds, chances are it will not be a true blue pure breed dog.

 - "Oh, he is a long legged dachshund": I actually had a lady tell me that her "dachshunds" were the long-legged kind.
 Nope!
 Can anyone say Chiweenie!
 Now don't get me wrong, I am not hating on the chihuahua, I just do not want it mixed in with my dachshunds and sold as pure.

 Ears that won't lay down

 One of a Kind Dog

 Dachshunds are a very unique breed.
 They are well-known as the weenie dog and well loved by anyone who is around them.

 All the pictures on this page are either dachshunds that I have accepted into my family or adopted out.
-ALL are purebreds and ALL are dearly loved.
+All are purebreds and all are dearly loved.
 I challenge you to look and see the fine physical attributes of these dachshunds to help you better choose a true blue dachshund to love.